-On January 19, 2021, Ashland announced it had signed a definitive agreement to acquire the personal care business of Schülke & Mayr GmbH, a portfolio company of the global investment organization EQT.
+On April 30, 2021, Ashland completed its acquisition of the personal care business of Schülke & Mayr GmbH (Schülke), a portfolio company of the global investment organization EQT.
+Ashland included the purchase of this business within the Personal Care reporting segment.